+Only if you answered Wessex Thames:
-ent do you agree that the packages of interventions for the Wessex

-a will deliver on the priorities of the SIP?
+To what extent do you agree that the packages of interventions for the Wessex Thames area will deliver on the priorities of the SIP?

-Definitely agree
+- □ Definitely agree

-Somewhat agree
+- □ Somewhat agree

-Neither agree nor disagree
+- □ Neither agree nor disagree

-Somewhat disagree
+- □ Somewhat disagree

-Definitely disagree
+- □ Definitely disagree

-I'm not sure
+- □ I'm not sure

-important in t all of the packages for the Wessex Thames area that you feel are achieving the priorities of the SIP.
+Please select all of the packages for the Wessex Thames area that you feel are important in achieving the priorities of the SIP.
 Tick all that apply.

-Wessex Thames Rail
+- □ Wessex Thames Rail

-Wessex Thames Mass Transit & Active Travel
+- □ Wessex Thames Mass Transit & Active Travel

-Wessex Thames Highways
+- □ Wessex Thames Highways

-mes area?
+Do you have any further comments on the Packages of Interventions for the Wessex Thames area?
 Please limit your response to 250 words.

-enswered Kent, Medway and East Sussex: ent do you agree that the packages of interventions for the Kent,
+Only if you answered Kent, Medway and East Sussex:

-Medway and I East Sussex area will deliver on the priorities of the SIP?
-Definitely agree
+To what extent do you agree that the packages of interventions for the Kent, Medway and East Sussex area will deliver on the priorities of the SIP?

+- □ Definitely agree

-Somewhat agree
+- □ Somewhat agree

-Neither agree nor disagree
+- □ Neither agree nor disagree

-Somewhat disagree
+- □ Somewhat disagree

-Definitely disagree
+- □ Definitely disagree

-I'm not sure
+- □ I'm not sure

-t all of the packages for the Kent, Medway and East Sussex area that important in achieving the priorities of the SIP.
+Please select all of the packages for the Kent, Medway and East Sussex area that you feel are important in achieving the priorities of the SIP.
 Tick all that apply.

-illibortant in achieving the briorities of the Str. rick all that abbiv.

-Kent, Medway, and East Sussex Classic Rail

-Kent, Medway, and East Sussex Classic Rail Kent, Medway, and East Sussex High Speed Rail (two Packages)

-Kent, Medway, and East Sussex Classic Rail Kent, Medway, and East Sussex High Speed Rail (two Packages) Kent, Medway, and East Sussex Mass Transit
+- $\hfill\square$ Kent, Medway, and East Sussex Classic Rail - □ Kent, Medway, and East Sussex High Speed Rail (two Packages) - □ Kent, Medway, and East Sussex Mass Transit - □ Kent, Medway, and East Sussex Active Travel - □ Lower Thames Crossing - □ Kent, Medway, and East Sussex Highways